gotpop/gotpop-shop/README.md

 ## Getting Started

-This app was developed with Node 18.
+This app was developed with `Node 18`.

 ### Local